wilderjds/emacs-color-theme-solarized/README.md

             (let ((mode (if (display-graphic-p frame) 'light 'dark))) (set-frame-parameter frame 'background-mode mode)
               (set-terminal-parameter frame 'background-mode mode))
-            (enable-theme 'solarized)))
+            (enable-theme 'lunarized)))
 ```

 ### IMPORTANT NOTE FOR TERMINAL USERS:

-If you are going to use Solarized in Terminal mode (i.e. not in a GUI version
+If you are going to use Lunarized in Terminal mode (i.e. not in a GUI version
 like Cocoa or X11 Emacs), **please please please** consider setting your
-terminal emulator's colorscheme to use the Solarized palette.
-The [Solarized
+terminal emulator's colorscheme to use the Lunarized palette.
+The [Lunarized
 repository] includes palettes for some popular terminal emulator as well as
-Xdefaults; or you can download them from the official [Solarized homepage].
+Xdefaults; or you can download them from the official [Lunarized homepage].
 If you use this emacs color theme *without* having changed your emulator's
-palette, you will need to configure Solarized to degrade its colorscheme to
+palette, you will need to configure Lunarized to degrade its colorscheme to
 a set compatible with the terminal's default limited 256 color palette
 (whereas by using the terminal's 16 ANSI color values, you would
-see the correct, specific values for the Solarized palette).
+see the correct, specific values for the Lunarized palette).

-Again, I recommend just changing your terminal colors to Solarized values
+Again, I recommend just changing your terminal colors to Lunarized values
 either manually or via one of the many terminal schemes available for import.

 Advanced Configuration
 ----------------------

-Solarized will work out of the box with just the instructions specified above
+Lunarized will work out of the box with just the instructions specified above
 but does include several variables that can be customized.

     variable name            default   optional
     --------------------------------------------
-    solarized-termcolors =   16    |   256
+    lunarized-termcolors =   16    |   256
-    solarized-degrade    =   nil   |   t
+    lunarized-degrade    =   nil   |   t
-    solarized-bold       =   t     |   nil
+    lunarized-bold       =   t     |   nil
-    solarized-underline  =   t     |   nil
+    lunarized-underline  =   t     |   nil
-    solarized-italic     =   t     |   nil
+    lunarized-italic     =   t     |   nil
-    solarized-contrast   =   normal|   high, low
+    lunarized-contrast   =   normal|   high, low
-    solarized-visibility =   normal|   high, low
+    lunarized-visibility =   normal|   high, low
-    solarized-broken-srgb=   nil   |   t (see details for Mac behavior)
+    lunarized-broken-srgb=   nil   |   t (see details for Mac behavior)
     --------------------------------------------

 ### Option Details

-*   solarized-termcolors
+*   lunarized-termcolors

     Some 256-color terminals also allow you to set and use the standard 16
     colors in addition to the fixed 256-color palette.
 This option only
     applies when your terminal is in 256-color mode.
 If set to 16 (the
-    default) it will try to use the exact Solarized colors (assuming that
+    default) it will try to use the exact Lunarized colors (assuming that
-    you've set these colors to the correct Solarized values either manually or
+    you've set these colors to the correct Lunarized values either manually or
     by importing one of the many colorscheme available for popular
     terminal emulators).
-If it’s set to 256, then Solarized will use a
+If it’s set to 256, then Lunarized will use a
-    degraded version of the Solarized palette by displaying the closest colors
+    degraded version of the Lunarized palette by displaying the closest colors
     in the terminal's default 256 colors as shown in [Xterm's color
     chart](http://en.wikipedia.org/wiki/File:Xterm_color_chart.png).

-*   solarized-degrade
+*   lunarized-degrade

-    For test purposes only; in GUI mode, this forces Solarized to use the 256
+    For test purposes only; in GUI mode, this forces Lunarized to use the 256
     degraded color mode to test the approximate color values for accuracy.

-*   solarized-bold | solarized-underline | solarized-italic
+*   lunarized-bold | lunarized-underline | lunarized-italic

-    If you wish to stop Solarized from displaying bold, underlined or
+    If you wish to stop Lunarized from displaying bold, underlined or
     italicized typefaces, simply set the appropriate variable to `nil`.

-*   solarized-contrast
+*   lunarized-contrast

     Stick with normal!
 It's been carefully tested.
 Setting this option to high
-    or low does use the same Solarized palette but simply shifts some values
+    or low does use the same Lunarized palette but simply shifts some values
     up or down in order to expand or compress the tonal range displayed.

-*   solarized-visibility
+*   lunarized-visibility

     Special characters such as trailing whitespace, tabs, newlines, when
     displayed using `:set list` can be set to one of three levels depending on
     your needs.
 Default value is `normal` with `high` and `low` options.

-*   solarized-broken-srgb
+*   lunarized-broken-srgb

     Emacs [bug #8402](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=8402)
     results in incorrect color handling on Macs.
 If you are using Emacs on a
     Mac, we try to determine this value automatically.
 If this is `t` (the
-    default on Macs), Solarized works around it with alternative colors.
+    default on Macs), Lunarized works around it with alternative colors.
     However, these colors are not totally portable, so you may be able to edit
-    the "Gen RGB" column in `solarized-definitions.el` to improve them further.
+    the "Gen RGB" column in `lunarized-definitions.el` to improve them further.

 Code Notes
 ----------

 I have attempted to modularize the creation of Emacs colorschemes in this script and, while it could be refactored further, it should be a good foundation for the creation of any color scheme.
-By simply changing the values in the `solarized-colors` table in `solarized-definitions.el` and testing in a GUI Emacs, you can rapidly prototype new colorschemes without diving into the weeds of line-item editing each syntax highlight declaration.
+By simply changing the values in the `lunarized-colors` table in `lunarized-definitions.el` and testing in a GUI Emacs, you can rapidly prototype new colorschemes without diving into the weeds of line-item editing each syntax highlight declaration.

 The Values
 ----------

 L\*a\*b values are canonical (White D65, Reference D50), other values are
 matched in sRGB space.

     SOLARIZED HEX     16/8 TERMCOL  XTERM/HEX   L*A*B      RGB         HSB